PowerShell/PowerShellEditorServices/module/docs/Join-ScriptExtent.md

 ## DESCRIPTION

 The Join-ScriptExtent function will combine all ScriptExtent objects piped to it into a single extent.
+This can be used combine multiple ASTs, tokens, or other script elements into a single object that can then be manipulated or used for more targeted searches.

 ## EXAMPLES